EQXai/OrpheusX/README.md

 ```bash
 source venv/bin/activate
 ```

-The installer will also print this command once it finishes.

 **Important:** OrpheusX only supports CUDA 12.4 or lower.
 Using a newer CUDA runtime may cause installation failures.